learn-co-curriculum/creating-columns-lab/README.md

   <img src="https://curriculum-content.s3.amazonaws.com/fewds-css/creating-columns-lab-incomplete.png" alt="drawing" width="200px"/>
 </div>

-In the above example, our images are simply lining up one after another, left to right, top to bottom.
+In the above example, our images are lining up one after another, left to right, top to bottom.
 Instead, we want to organize them into columns, within which they will align vertically.